ntd/silverstrap/README.md

 The master-1.0 branch is in maintenance mode and it is based on the deprecated (and no longer officially supported) Bootstrap version 2.
-The master and dev branches are based on Bootstrap 3.
+The master and dev branches, released as silverstrap-2.x.x, are based on Bootstrap 3.

 Features
 --------